Minnetonka High School

 Minnetonka High School is a four-year public high school in Minnetonka, Minnesota, United States, a western suburb of Minneapolis-St. Paul.
+The school's enrollment area comprises western Minnetonka, northern Chanhassen, Deephaven, Excelsior, Greenwood, Shorewood, Tonka Bay, Woodland, northern Victoria, and northern Eden Prairie.
+The school serves ninth through twelfth grade, and is Minnetonka School District's only high school.

 Newsweek ranked the school 123rd on its list of America's Top High Schools.
 Niche ranked it 3rd among Minnesota public high schools.

-Minnetonka High School is the only high school in the Minnetonka School District, whose enrollment area comprises western Minnetonka, northern Chanhassen, Deephaven, Excelsior, Greenwood, Shorewood, Tonka Bay, Woodland, northern Victoria, and northern Eden Prairie, an area known as "South Lake Minnetonka" or simply "Minnetonka".
+History

+Minnetonka High School was built in 1952, when the now defunct Excelsior and Deephaven High Schools merged.
+In 1963, the silo (home to numerous science classrooms) was built, and in 2000 the Arts Center was added.
+Previous mascots included a octopus and a duck.

+In 2022, the Minnetonka School Board approved construction of a new building for the Vantage and Momentum programs.

 Demographics

 Minnetonka High School has the second-largest enrollment of any Minnesota high school, behind neighboring Lake Conference rival Wayzata High School.
-As of 2025, it has a student population of 3,482 that is 0.2% Native American 6% Hispanic, 4.2% black, 6.2% Asian, and 77.6% white.
+As of 2026, the school has a student population of 3,482 that is 0.1% Pacific Islander, 0.2% Native American, 5% black, 5.6% Hispanic, 6.3% multiracial, 7.6% Asian, and 75.1% white.
 Minnetonka School District's catchment area has a population of 53,000 and is characterized as a bedroom community.
 It is predominantly white, with a strong Scandinavian influence, and is considered one of the state's most affluent areas.

 Specialty programs

-VANTAGE

-VANTAGE Professional Studies is a Minnetonka High School program offering a businesslike environment for students.
-Students go off campus for part of the school day and have class in an office building.
-They are expected to act and dress professionally.
-Students are provided with projects with local and Fortune 500 companies and with mentors who work in a field related to their class.
-As of 2024–25 there are 11 course "strands":